A SHARED JOURNEY

 A WELCOMING ENVIRONMENT

-The new residence hall is named in celebration of Alma Clark Glass, the first Black woman to attend Western Washington University (WWU) in 1906.
+The new residence hall is named in celebration of Alma Clark Glass, the first Black woman to attend WWU in 1906.
 Remembered as a woman of determination, insight, and courage, Alma Clark Glass Hall focuses on equity, inclusion, and access for all students.

 Recognizing that the voices of BIPOC students have historically been underrepresented in advancing equity and diversity on campus, WWU supported student advocates who engaged in the design process to elevate Black student identity in the project.
 In honor of Alma Clark Glass, the creation of the first Black Affinity Housing Community on campus found its home in Alma Clark Glass Hall, providing the opportunity for Black students to live together in a safe and welcome environment.